stungeye/Spaced-Out-App/instructions.md

 - **Error Handling:** Wrap TTS speech synthesis in a `try...catch` block as it can sometimes fail.
 - **Code Organization:** Keep related files together (e.g., a component and its associated CSS module).
 Use a `lib` or `utils` directory for shared logic like the Leitner system.
 - **Comments:** Add comments to explain the "why" behind complex code, especially for the Leitner system implementation and state management logic.

+## 8\.
+Notes on Card ID and Location Assignment

+When a deck is first loaded from a JSON file, each card within it should be assigned a unique `id` (e.g., using a UUID library) and its `location` should be initialized to `'Deck New'`.
+The `deckId` from the parent deck should also be added to each card object.